Identifying the Effect of Persuasion: Additional Examples: The Effects of Media on Voting

+where the last equality is by Bayes' theorem and the independence between $V_i$ and $X_i$.
+Therefore, $\theta_\mte(v)$ is obtained by integrating both the numerator and the denominator of the conditional marginal persuasion rate with respect to the marginal distribution of $X_i$: i.e.,

-For the sake of simplicity, we estimate $\theta_\mte$ parametrically.
-The population conditional probabilities, $e(z,x)$, $\Pr(Y_i = 1|e(Z_i) = e, X_i = x)$ and $\Pr(Y_i = 1, T_i = 0|e(Z_i) = e, X_i = x)$, are estimated by probit,\footnote{The exposure rate $e(z,x)$ is first estimated and its predicted values are included linearly as a regressor to estimate the other two conditional probabilities.} and the conditional estimates of \cref{mte-formula} are averaged out with respect to covariates by sample survey weight.
+For the sake of simplicity, we estimate $\theta_\mte(v)$ via polynomial sieves: the relevant conditional probabilities, i.e., $e(z,x)$, $\Pr(Y_i = 1\mid e(Z_i, X_i) = e, X_i = x)$ and $\Pr(Y_i = 1, T_i = 0\mid e(Z_i, X_i) = e, X_i = x)$, are all estimated by regression models that are linear in $X_i$ and cubic in either $Z_i$ or $e(Z_i,X_i)$, depending on the conditional probability to be estimated, while interacting demographic variables in $X_i$ with $Z_i$ or $e(Z_i, X_i)$, respectively.\footnote{The exposure rate $e(z,x)$ is first estimated and its fitted values, truncated to be between 0 and 1, are included as a regressor to estimate the other two conditional probabilities.} Then, we obtain the conditional marginal persuasion rate $\theta_\mte(v,x)$, i.e., the estimates of \Cref{mte-formula} with extra conditioning on $X_i = x$.
+Finally, we integrate $x$ out of the numerator and the denominator of $\theta_\mte(v,x)$ by using the sample marginal distribution of $X_i$ as we illustrated in \eqref{eq:theta_mte x}.

 \Cref{figure-example-NTV} presents the estimation results.
+As it is more dificult to estimate $\theta_\mte(v)$ for high or low values of $v$, we focus on the middle range of $v$, i.e., $v\in [0.4, 0.6]$: the average persuasion rate on the middle range of $v$ is computed by

-In the left panel, $\theta_\mte(v)$ and $\theta$ are plotted as a function of $v$, when the outcome variable is not to vote for Unity.
-It can be seen that the marginal persuasive rate is about 90\% at $v=0.1$ but just 54\% for $v=0.9$.
-In view of \cref{eq:threshold}, $V_i$ can be interpreted as the unobserved cost of watching NTV.
-The estimation results suggest that the persuasive effect for not voting for Unity is much stronger for those whose unobserved cost of watching NTV is lower.
+In the left panel, $\theta_\mte(v)$ and $\theta_\ate$ are plotted as a function of $v$, when the outcome variable is not to vote for Unity.
+It can be seen that the marginal persuasive rate is about 50\% at $v=0.4$ but just 40\% for $v > 0.5$.
+In view of \Cref{eq:threshold}, $V_i$ can be interpreted as the unobserved cost of watching NTV.
+The estimation results suggest that the persuasive effect for not voting for Unity is stronger for those whose unobserved cost of watching NTV is lower.
 In the right panel, corresponding results are shown for OVR.
-In this case, the persuasive effect is much weaker for those with lower values of $v$.
+In this case, the persuasive effect is weaker for those with lower values of $v$.